PorridgePi/WRO-FE-2023/docs/Documentation.md

 Additionally, we had LiDAR sensors available on hand, and we have prior experience working with them, so it was a natural choice.

 Initially, we were only intending on using 3 LiDARs - 2 facing left and right, and one facing forward - however we had issues with detecting corners and decided to install another pair of side facing LiDARs towards the rear.
-By comparing the reading from the 2 LiDARs, we were able to determine when a corner occured as the first LiDAR would no longer be detecting the wall while the rear LiDAR still was, fi
+By comparing the reading from the 2 LiDARs, we were able to determine when a corner occured as the first LiDAR would no longer be detecting the wall while the rear LiDAR still was, fixing the corner detection issue.

 The TFLunas used have a maximum range of 2m which is sufficient for detecting the side walls but may at times not have enough especially for the front facing LiDAR.

-2 lidar to estimate heading based on wall, compared with the compass reading to detect when the 2 lidars are not both detecting a same side of the same wall (i.e. there is a corner)

 ## Battery

 1. The vehicle is powered off a single 3-cell Lithium Polymer (LiPo) battery, which allows for high peak current draw in excess of 10A and is easy to design around, given its rectangular shape.

-18650 was considered
+While we considered using 18650 batteries since 12V was unnecessary, we ultimately decided against it.

+We invested in a carrier board while testing the 18650s but it increased the footprint of the batteries and lacked the convenience of a simple XT60 connector, making swapping batteries harder.
+On top of that, the 2A overcurrent protection severely limited our max current.

 did not need a high voltage like the 12V LiPo we had, and it could be charged more easily

 and we even purchased a carrier board for testing and prototyping